magnusviri/dockerfiles/jamfpro/README.md

 # Jamf Pro docker-compose

 Docker Compose file to get [Jamf Pro](https://www.jamf.com/) running in a container.
+I have been using this to easily test [jctl](https://github.com/univ-of-utah-marriott-library-apple/jctl) against many different versions of Jamf Pro, which I run locally on my M1 laptop.
+I plan on eventually running my production server this way.

 FYI: Jamf Pro is not free and is not included in this repository.
 You must purchase it before this will work.
+And even if you purchase Jamf, you will want to request a development license.
+Request the development license from your [Jamf Account Team](https://account.jamf.com/account-team) (login required).

-Instructions for downloading it are below.
+Instructions for downloading Jamf Pro are below.

-2021-06-21 update: This docker-compose file no longer creates a docker image that includes Jamf Pro.
-Instead it mounts the Jamf Pro ROOT.war file in a generic image.
+This docker-compose file mounts the Jamf Pro ROOT.war file.
 This saves a lot of disk space and time.
+It also mounts the mysql data folder, so it can saved even if the container is thrown away.

 ## Slack